U.S. Department of State Seal

 Bolivarian Republic of Venezuela

-Do not travel to Venezuela due to crime, civil unrest, kidnapping, and the arbitrary enforcement of local laws.
-Reconsider travel due to wrongful detentions, terrorism, and poor health infrastructure. infrastructure.
+Do not travel to Venezuela due to the high risk of wrongful detentions, terrorism, kidnapping, the arbitrary enforcement of local laws, crime, civil unrest, poor health infrastructure.

-Country Summary: On March 11, 2019, the U.S. Department of State announced the withdrawal of diplomatic personnel from U.S. Embassy Caracas.
+Country Summary: In March 2019, the U.S. Department of State withdrew all diplomatic personnel from U.S. Embassy Caracas and suspended operations.
 All consular services, routine and emergency, remain suspended until further notice.
-The U.S. government has limited ability to provide emergency services to U.S. citizens in Venezuela.
-U.S. citizens in Venezuela who require consular services should try to leave the country as soon as safely possible and contact a U.S. embassy or consulate in another country.
+The U.S. government has no ability to provide emergency services to U.S. citizens in Venezuela.
+U.S. citizens in Venezuela who require consular assistance should leave the country as soon as safely possible and should contact a U.S. embassy or consulate in another country.

 Read the country information page for additional information on travel to Venezuela.